TrailBridge

 This tiny console app is all you need.
 Just run it in the background while you play.
 No config needed.

-1. Load and Initialize the Library
+1. Load TrailKit and Use TrailKit.Bridge

--- Optional Settings
+-- Optional Bridge Settings

-TrailBridge.RECEIVE_OWN_MESSAGES = false -- Good for testing
+TrailKit.Bridge.setReceiveOwnMessages(false) -- Good for testing

 end